gggliuye/VIO/docs/deepblue/VIO.rst

                J_{Pj}^{T}J_{Ti} & J_{Pj}^{T}J_{Pj}\end{bmatrix}

 We can take a sum of all the Jacobian part to get our final result.
 Then we can re-range the order of state variables (camera poses at the beginning, following we set the points positions).
 The result Hessian matirx has 120 * 120 elements.
+We show the log values of the Hessian in the follwoing image:

 .. image:: images/hessian_1.png
    :align: center